Neda Soltani

-As a result, her identity was confused with that of Agha-Soltan, to whom she also bore a superficial facial resemblance.
-She tried in vain to remove her photo from the Internet and the media.
-Claims and counter-claims were made, including claims from the Iranian government that she was the same person as Agha-Soltan, and had faked her own death, and others who claimed that she was herself an agent of the Iranian government, impersonating Agha-Soltan to sully her memory.
+As a result, her identity was confused with that of Agha-Soltan, to whom she bore a superficial facial resemblance.
+She tried vainly removing her photo from the Internet and the media.
+Claims and counter-claims were made, including claims from the Iranian government that she was the same person as Agha-Soltan, and had faked her death, and others who claimed that she was herself an agent of the Iranian government, impersonating Agha-Soltan to sully her memory.

 Within two weeks, she had to flee from Iran to avoid arrest.
 She was granted asylum in Germany in 2010.

-As of 2012, Soltani remains exiled from Iran, and is under Germany's asylum.
+As of 2012, Soltani remains exiled from Iran and is under Germany's asylum.

 She has authored a book, My Stolen Face, narrating her story of the incident.